 To begin with, let’s talk about the length of the video.
 Try to keep the video short and precise so that the readers don’t get bored and leave the page.

 Another important thing to keep in mind is the file size of the video.
 Emails don’t support heavy files so if your video is of a large file size, there are high chances that the email provider won’t support and play it.

 When it comes to quality or resolution, there is only one rule i.e, NEVER compromise on quality.
-Make sure the video is high definition that complements your brand because a poor quality video will give off a very unprofessional and careless image of your brand and will also agitate the reader.
+Invest in a good video editor and make sure the video is of high definition that complements your brand because a poor quality video will give off a very unprofessional and careless image of your brand and will also agitate the reader.

 Lastly, adding one video to your email might seem wise, but adding a series of videos attracts the audience more.
 So you can add a series of videos to attract more engagement.
 But do that very rarely.
 People always don’t have so much time to spend on an attached video.

 Adding video to your emails may have many advantages, but it also comes with a spot of bother, i.e., not all email clients can support embedding videos directly in your emails.